spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 }
 ```

-Comment out the current cluster profile id and uncomment the line below it.
-This will configure the cluster to use the cluster profile named `[cloud provider]-profile-3tier` with version **1.1.0**.
-The following snippet shows what it should be on Azure.
+Comment out the current cluster profile `id` and uncomment the line below it.
+This configures the cluster to use the cluster profile named `[cloud provider]-profile-3tier` with version **1.1.0**.
+The following snippet shows the configuration configuration on Azure.

 ```hcl hideClipboard
   cluster_profile {